MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 ---
-title: "CAF: Refactor a Linux service desk app to the Azure App Service and Azure MySQL"
+title: "CAF: Refactor a Linux service desk app to Azure App Service and Azure Database for MySQL"
 titleSuffix: Microsoft Cloud Adoption Framework for Azure
 description: Learn how Contoso refactors on-premises Linux app by migrating it to Azure App Service using GitHub for Web Tier and Azure SQL Database.
 author: BrianBlanchard